'Meet My Hamilton': An intergenerational social program

 What will you get out of the program?

 A large percentage of Canadians will soon be over 65 years of age, and building strong social connections with this age group will position participating students well for future career opportunities involving older adults.
-Students will be able to complete one of the pillars of the McMaster Passport for Aging Education (macPAGE) certificate program using their hours from this program, which will help them share the skills they have learned with future employers and opportunities.
+Students will receive a Certificate of Attendance and be able to complete one of the pillars of the McMaster Passport for Aging Education (macPAGE) certificate program using their hours from this program, which will help them share the skills they have learned with future employers and opportunities.
 This program will give all participants the unique opportunity to develop intergenerational communication skills, connect with their community, and stay connected while learning from home.

 Are you interested?